sheylaperez96/supervised-ML-challenge-/README.md

 - Logistic Regression Training Score: 0.9924680148576145
 - Random Forest Training Score: 0.9921584812216261

-Based on these results, the logistic regression model performs slightly better, but the difference is negigible.
+Based on these results, the logistic regression model performs slightly better, but the difference is negligible.
 It looks like both models perform very well on the data.
 If I had to choose a model, I would go with logistic regression since it is easier to interpret and explain, and it also runs faster than Random Forest.